gatsbyjs/gatsby/docs/blog/2018-06-14-escalade-sports-from-5000-to-5-in-hosting/index.md

 ---
-title: Escalade Sports: From $5000 to $5/month in Hosting With Gatsby
+title: "Escalade Sports: From $5000 to $5/month in Hosting With Gatsby"
 date: "2018-06-14"
 author: "Sam Bhagwat"
 ---